squillteam/mytickets/README.md

-# mytickets
+# My Tickets

-A new Flutter project.
+The My Tickets is a open source project.

 ## Getting Started